Snaacky/thewiki/docs/guides/playback.md

 Debanding is the most commonly used filter, which helps to fix issues with [color banding](/tutorials/mpv/#debanding) in your video.

 !!!warning
-We do not recommend detail enhancement, noise reduction, or sharpening filters, as it will negatively affect the quality of your content.
+We do not recommend using detail enhancement, noise reduction, or sharpening filters, as it can negatively affect the quality of your content.
 !!!

 *See the [quality guide](/guides/quality) for more information.*